Gion Matsuri Festival

 Yasaka Shrine, Kyoto, Japan

-A month before the festival, on 11 June, the Yasaka Shrine holds an initiation ritual for the role of the tigo, a servant boy responsible for communicating with the gods during the parade.
-The tigo is carefully selected from wealthy families.
+A month before the festival, on 11 June, the Yasaka Shrine hosts an initiation ritual for the role of the chigo “sacred child”, a servant boy responsible for communicating with the gods during the procession.
+The chigo is carefully selected from wealthy families.
 Throughout the festival, the shrine also hosts various purification and worship rituals to appease the gods and protect the city.

 Yoiyama - Night Festival Events

-On the nights before the parades (14-16 July and 21-23 July), Kyoto hosts the festive events known as Yoiyama.
-During this time, the streets of the city are closed tomotorized traffic, creating a vibrant and festive atmosphere.
+On the nights before the parades (14 to 16 July and 21 to 23 July), Kyoto hosts the festive events known as Yoiyama.
+During this time, the streets of the city are closed to motorised traffic, creating a vibrant and festive atmosphere.

-Residents and tourists alike stroll through the lantern-lit streets and have the opportunity to view the yamaboko platforms up close.
-Many of these platforms have their own pavilions displaying the unique artwork used in their decoration.
-Visitors can also purchase souvenirs, Japanese street food and drinks during these lively nights.
+Residents and tourists alike stroll through the lantern-lit streets and have the opportunity to get a close look at the yamahoko floats.
+Many of these floats have their own pavilions displaying the unique artwork used in their decoration.
+Visitors can also purchase souvenirs, Japanese street food, and drinks during these lively nights.

-As well as being a religious ritual, Gion Matsuri is a major cultural event that attracts tourists from all over the world.
-Throughout the month of July, Kyoto is transformed into a hub of Japanese culture, where ancient and modern traditions blend beautifully.
-The festival fosters cultural ties, as many of the families involved in creating the platforms have passed on their skills from generation to generation.
-It also plays an important role in preserving Japan's national identity and traditions.
+In addition to being a religious ceremony, Gion Matsuri is a major cultural event that attracts tourists from all over the world.
+Throughout the month of July, Kyoto is transformed into a hub of Japanese culture, where ancient and modern traditions coexist beautifully.
+The festival fosters cultural ties because many of the families involved in creating the floats have passed on their skills from generation to generation.
+It also contributes significantly to the preservation of Japan's national identity and traditions.
 With hundreds of thousands of visitors each year, Gion Matsuri is one of the most visited festivals in Japan.